 Question: I’m not happy with what my expected goal weight would be.
 How do I maximize the weight loss after bariatric surgery?

-Our US-RD says:
+Our US-RD says (video transcription):

 Remember that the expected weight loss after surgery is just an average.
 Obviously eating a variety of healthy foods and being active are the key to maximizing effects of surgery.
 However, in my personal experience most patients have a very good understanding of the food and exercise component.
 It is in other, more personal areas where they struggle.